 - A. Prepare Application for Final Payment as specified for progress payments, identifying total adjusted Contract Sum, previous payments, and sum remaining due. - B. Application for Final Payment will not be considered until the following have been accomplished: - 1.
-All closeout procedures specified in Section 01 70 00.
+All closeout procedures specified in Section 01 70 00. - PART 2 PRODUCTS NOT USED - PART 3 EXECUTION NOT USED

-SECTION 01 21 00 - ALLOWANCES
+SECTION 01 21 00 - ALLOWANCES PART 1 GENERAL

-- A. Betterment Allowance. - B. Payment and modification procedures relating to allowances.

-A. Section 01 20 00 - Price and Payment Procedures: Additional payment and modification procedures.

-1.3 BETTERMENT AND HARDWARE ALLOWANCES

-- A. Costs included in the AllowanceS: Contractor's costs for products, delivery, installation, labor, supervision equipment rental and taxes. - B. Costs not included in the Allowances: Contractor's costs for overhead, profit, bonds and insurance.
-These costs shall be included in the Contract Sum. - C. Funds will be drawn from the Allowances only by Change Order. - D. At closeout of Contract, funds remaining in Allowances will be credited to Owner by Change Order.

-1.4 ALLOWANCES SCHEDULE

-A. Betterment Allowance: Include the stipulated sum/price of \$15,000.00 for use upon Owner's instructions.
+- 1.1 SECTION INCLUDES - A. Owner's betterment Allowance. - B. Other allowances. - C. Payment and modification procedures relating to allowances. - 1.2 RELATED REQUIREMENTS - A. Section 01 20 00 Price and Payment Procedures: Additional payment and modification procedures. - 1.3 ALLOWANCES - A. Allowances are to be used only as directed by Architect for Owner's purposes. - B. Costs included in allowances: Contractor's costs for products, delivery, installation, labor, supervision equipment rental and taxes. - C. Costs not included in allowances: Contractor's costs for overhead, profit, bonds and insurance.
+These costs shall be included in the Contract Sum. - D. Funds will be drawn from allowances only by Change Order. - E. At closeout of Contract, funds remaining in allowances will be credited to Owner by Change Order. - 1.4 ALLOWANCES SCHEDULE - A. Owner's Betterment Allowance: Include the stipulated sum of 10,000 for use upon Owner's instructions. - B. Test and Balance Allowance: Include the sum of \$5,000 for testing and balancing the HVAC system by Owner selected independent firm.